-Apart from these installation methods, you can directly install from different Version control system like SVN, GIT etc.
+Apart from these installation methods, you can directly install from different Version control systems like SVN, GIT, etc.

 Once you complete your project and you need to distribute the project (submit to the community ) on PyPI with others.
 Before you go for uploading your code, You must follow these steps-

 3.1 Create Initial Files –